 on the determinants of adult cognitive development

 These are the main questions of the Maastricht Aging Study (MAAS).
 This research program consists of several related studies about the biological, medical and psychosocial aspects of cognitive aging.
-The core project of MAAS was a longitudinal study in nearly 1,900 individuals aged between 24 and 81 years.
-Since 1992 our participants were tested at fixed intervals over a period of 12 years.
+MAAS is a longitudinal study in nearly 1,900 individuals, aged between 24 and 81 years.
+Since 1992, our participants were tested at fixed intervals over a period of 12 years.
 The analysis of the longitudinal data is still ongoing and is performed by researchers with a wide range of disciplinary backgrounds.
-Since 2019, a 25 year follow-up is being executed in all still available participants.
+In 2023, the 25 year follow-up was done in the 719 still available participants.
 Since the start, 112 participants have been diagnosed with dementia.

 The river Maas runs through the heart of Maastricht.
 It is a symbol of the connection between the city and the MAAS study, but also the continuous and ongoing character of this longitudinal project.

 Heatmap showing the origin of MAAS participants, living in the province of Limburg, the Netherlands.
 Colour is determined by the participation of RNFM practices.
 Three city regions stand out: Maastricht (SW), Heerlen-Parkstad (SE) and Beek-Elsloo (N).

 © 2023 The Maastricht Aging Study - MAAS

 the determinants of cognitive aging since 1991.